curl/everything-curl/usingcurl-uploads.md

 ### HTTP offers several "uploads"

-HTTP (and its bigger brother HTTPS) provides several different ways to upload data to a server and curl offers easy command line options to do it the three most common ways, described below.
+HTTP (and its bigger brother HTTPS) provides several different ways to upload data to a server and curl offers easy command-line options to do it the three most common ways, described below.

 An interesting detail with HTTP is also that an upload can also be a download,